Mirah: Collaborations (2006–2008)

 The Old Days Feeling is a collection of out-of-print, reissued, and unreleased songs by Mirah, featuring collaborative work by Phil Elvrum and Calvin Johnson of K Records.
 In the genre of indie rock and recorded in a lo-fi style, it was released on Modern Radio Records on July 15, 2008, to a positive reception.
 Pitchfork Media gave it a score of 7.5/10, while Tiny Mix Tapes gave it 3.5/5.

 In July 2008 her song "The Garden" was featured in the TV show So You Think You Can Dance.
-The song, which had been previously released on her 2002 album Advisory Committee, also charted at #45 on the US Top Heatseekers song chart, reaching #31 on the same chart in Canada.
+The song, which had been previously released on her 2002 album Advisory Committee, also charted at No. 45 on the US Top Heatseekers song chart, reaching No. 31 on the same chart in Canada.

 Live performances, touring

 Between 1998 and 2009 she toured extensively, mostly in the US and Canada with smaller stints in Europe and Japan, all within a network of underground and DIY spaces and promoters.

 These shows would happen at house parties, all-ages spaces and small clubs.
 She performed at Ladyfest in Seattle, Philadelphia, London, and Amsterdam, as well as at several Yoyo A Go Go festivals.
 In 2009 she started working with the Billions booking agency.